dominpo/ruby-and-chef-hacking-for-azure/README.md

 * Install the [Ruby and Ruby Development Kit](http://rubyinstaller.org/) (for exemple on c:\ruby2.3.3)

-* To code in ruby (and for chef cookbooks too), [Visual Studio Code](https://code.visualstudio.com/download) with Ruby extension (and Chef extension) is a great tool.
+* To code in ruby (and for chef cookbooks too), [Visual Studio Code](https://code.visualstudio.com/download) with Ruby extension (and Chef extension), available for Windows, Linux and Mac is a great tool.
 To install Ruby (and Chef) VS Code Extension, it [here](https://marketplace.visualstudio.com/VSCode)

 Verify that Ruby is up and running !